mtumilowicz/scala212-category-theory-profunctor-reader/README.md

 # profunctor as relation

 ## relation
-* a relation between two sets is defined as a set of pairs
-* it’s a subset of the cartesian product of two sets
+* a relation between two sets is a subset of the cartesian product of two sets
-*  function on the cartesian product of two sets - a function that assigns zero (or false) to those pairs that are not in a relation, and one (or true) to those which are
+* or could be defined as a function on the cartesian product of two sets - a function that assigns zero (or false) to those pairs that are not in a relation, and one (or true) to those which are

 ## intuition
+* we will try to extend above reasoning to categories and profunctors
-`Cop x D -> Set`
+* take declaration: `Cop x D -> Set`
 * why the target category is **Set**?
     * because we can think of a
         relation as a function that assigns empty set if the relation